| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 voluntarily cleaned streets; now a hired building inspector enforces lawn

 mowing and trash collection.
-"One old lady moves out, one urban family moves
+"One old lady moves out, one urban family

 in with six rowdy kids," Laman said.
 "You can figure out what happens."